richardbolt/django-bibletext/README.md

 ### Views and urls ###

 The easiest way to include the whole Bible in your website is to add `(r'^bible/', include('bibletext.urls')),` to your **urls.py**.
+This provides an easily navigable default KJV Bible, and any versions you add will also show up at the root view to navigate to.
+You can override any of the templates, or specify different templates to use by passing `template_name` to the view you wish to change.

 You may wish to override **templates/bibletext/base.html** and provide some CSS to make it look nice.

-Note: Currently only the whole chapter view and a verse view are included,
-eg: `KJV/43/3/` gives you John 3 from the KJV, `KJV/43/3/16/` gives you John 3:16 from the KJV.

-More default views and urls forthcoming.
-Default CSS and standalone templates will also be forthcoming.
+Default CSS and standalone templates will be forthcoming in a classical style.

 ### Scripture ###